-The low-glare stainless steel and wood Ruger SR1911 is as faithful to the John Moses Browning’s design as Old Yeller was to the Coates family.
+The low-glare stainless-steel-and-wood Ruger SR1911 is as faithful to the John Browning’s design as Old Yeller was to the Coates family.
 Well, OK, the SR1911’s modeled after the aforementioned Colt Series 70, a gun from the time when bottoms had bells on them (don’t ask).
-With a bit of bling: a skeletonized trigger and hammer, fixed dovetailed three-dot Novak sights–wait, what?
+With a bit of bling: a skeletonized trigger and hammer, fixed dovetailed three-dot Novak sights — wait, what?

-As a commentator at thefirearmblog.com pointed out, how can you rack the SR1911’s slide on your belt or shoe using the sights (your basic one-handed combat reload maneuver) when the front portion of the rear sights is as smooth as a bunny slope?
-Answer: you can’t.
-I know that seems like one of those “what are the odds” objections, but this is a self-defense gun, not a range toy.
+As a commentator at thefirearmblog.com pointed out, how can you rack the SR1911’s slide on your belt or shoe using the sights (your basic one-handed combat reload maneuver) when the front portion of the rear sights (which are windage-adjustable) is as smooth as a bunny slope?
+Answer: You can’t.
+I know that seems like one of those “what are the odds” objections, but this is a concealed-carry gun, not a range toy.

 A great self-defense gun only has what it needs to have and has it with style.
-As God is my witness the SR1911 doesn’t need tiny witness holes that only serve to bear witness to our litigious times.
-What JMB would make of the truncated legal disclaimer–“Read instruction manual before using firearm”—engraved underneath the barrel?
-I would have preferred “If you’re reading this the firearm is pointed in an unsafe direction.”
+God as my witness, the Ruger SR1911 doesn’t need tiny witness holes that only serve to bear witness to our litigious times.
+What JMB would make of the truncated legal disclaimer — “Read instruction manual before using firearm” — engraved underneath the 5-inch barrel?
+I would have preferred “If you’re reading this, the firearm is pointed in an unsafe direction.”
 And after you’ve read the manual, can the warning please go away?

 Otherwise, the SR1911 could have come straight off of JMB’s workbench.
 In theory.
 Labor costs being what they are, the SR1911 comes off a brand new highly computerized production line.
 There’s more than a few hands on deck, and Ruger’s in-house investment casting division (Pine Tree Casting) has been CAD CAMing 1911 parts for years.
 But it’s still true that building a large run of high-quality, reliable, identical 1911s is a monumental challenge for any programmer.
 I mean, gunsmith.